-David has almost two decades’ experience of research and consulting across the international relations spectrum.
-Currently his work focuses on delivery and financing of Agenda 2030, with a special interest in SDG16 and related goals, including the launch of a global partnership to achieve the cross cutting aim of ending violence against children.
+David has two decades’ experience of research and consulting across the international relations spectrum.
+Currently his work focuses on delivery of the 2030 Agenda, with a special interest in SDG16 and related goals, including work on peaceful, just and inclusive societies.

 David has been actively involved in shaping approaches to delivering Agenda 2030, working with a range of partners.
 Relevant publications include Turning Ambition into Reality - Platforms and Partnerships for Delivering Agenda 2030 (CIC 2016), SDG Targets for Fostering Peaceful, Just and Inclusive Societies (CIC 2016), What Happens Now?
 Time to Deliver the Post-2015 Development Agenda (CIC 2015) and From Declaration to Delivery: Actioning the Post-2015 Agenda (Save the Children 2015).
 He was invited by the President of the UN General Assembly to submit an independent report for the thematic debate on ensuring stable and peaceful societies (SDG16) in 2014.

 In addition, David has contributed to regional and country level thinking on implementation for the next 15 years, with particular focus on Latin America and the Caribbean.
 He is currently exploring options with national governments on fast delivery of results on ending violence against children (SDG16.2) in a number of countries, including Tanzania, Indonesia, Sweden and the Philippines.